djcard/boxlang-docs/readme/contributing-guide.md

 ### Pull Request Guidelines <a href="#pull-request-guidelines" id="pull-request-guidelines"></a>

-* The `master` branch is just a snapshot of the **latest stable** release.
+* The `main` branch is just a snapshot of the **latest stable** release.
 All development should be done in dedicated branches.
-Do not submit PRs against the master branch.
+Do not submit PRs against the `main` branch.
 They will be closed.
 * All pull requests should be sent against the `development` branch or the LTS version branch `releases/v{version}`
 * It's OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.
 * Make sure all local tests pass before submitting the merge.